Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Campsie - North has 23 active public transport stops, all of which are bus stops.
 These stops are served by 23 different routes that together facilitate 4,905 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located 175 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically located 175 meters from the nearest transport stop.

-Across all routes, service frequency averages 700 trips per day, which translates to approximately 213 weekly trips per individual stop.
+On average, there are 700 trips per day across all routes, which equates to approximately 213 weekly trips per individual stop.

 Frequently Asked Questions - Transport